 Wildlife Viewing

 Find lots of animals within the park though dawn and dusk are the best wildlife viewing times.
-The Park Rangers can also point out areas that offer the best chance at seeing wildlife.
-The North Rim of the Grand Canyon is home to several species not seen on the South Rim, like Bison and Black Bear.
+The Park Rangers can also point out areas that offer the best chance to see wildlife.
+The North Rim of the Grand Canyon is home to several species not seen on the South Rim, like Bison and Black Bears.

-Both side of the canyon are rich in birds with 450 different species seen within the park.
+Both sides of the canyon are rich in birds, with 450 different species seen within the park.
 In fact, the Grand Canyon National Park is a globally important bird area.

 - Big Horn Sheep